davetron5000/angular-rails-book/crud_recipe.md

-# Create, Update, and Delete
+# Running Through Remaining Features

 In the last section, we worked “inside out”, starting with `RecipeController` and integrating everything at the end, driven by a browser-based test.